In this activity we will build the following compass graphic:

 Notice that the letters are not rotated, whereas the numbers were!

-FunctionLet's generate a dial by composing the segments together with the numbers and the cardinal points, on top of a black circular background.
+dial FunctionLet's generate a dial by composing the segments together with the numbers and the cardinal points, on top of a black circular background.

-The cardinal points' and the numbers' diameter
+The cardinal points' and the numbers' diameter should measure 0.9 of the total diameter.

 Finally, it's time to compose the final compass!

-with the needle oriented according to the given needle_angle
+with the needle oriented according to the given needle_angle.

-The housing should measure 3 / 4
+The housing should measure 3 / 4 of the compass.

-function you implemented, with the dial
+Use the housing function you implemented, with the dial function.

 This activity has been created by LuCE Research Lab and is licensed under CC BY-SA 4.0.